NebulousLabs/Sia-GPU-Miner/README.md

 * -I controls the intensity.
 On each GPU call, the GPU will do 2^I hashes.
 The default value is low to prevent certain GPUs from crashing immediately at startup.
 Most cards will benefit substantially from increasing the value.
-The default is 16, but reccommended (for most cards) is 20-25.
+The default is 20, but recommended (for most cards) is 20-28.
 * -C controls how frequently calls to siad are made.
 Reducing it substantially could cause instability to the miner.
 Increasing it will reduce the frequency at which the hashrate is updated.
 If a low 'I' is being used, a high 'C'